tytydraco/yessleep/out/I_crossed_a_bridge_and_never_looked_back.md

 And walked.

 After a while, I found myself falling a few steps behind him.
+He might've had a limp.
+Each step made his body bounce like an accordion.
 He never once looked back to check if I was still there.

-U

 By then, we'd left the business district behind.
 The office buildings had given way to neat little bungalows and trimmed lawns.

 The kind of place parents would leave their kids unsupervised until dark.

-He stopped so sud4denly I nearly walked into him.
+He stopped so suddenly I nearly walked into him.

 He pointed past a hedge.